 Problem and Context

 Pokhara Sub-metropolitan city is the second largest city in the country and is also the regional Capital of Western Development Region.
 The city is growing at a staggering rate of 6.952 percent per year compared to a meagre national average of 1.35 percent per year.
 Beyond the rapid urban growth and administrative importance to the region, Pokhara is also the preeminent tourist (both domestic and international) destination of Nepal.
-Its karst topography and sharp elevation rise has meant that Pokhara is bejeweled with lakes, caves, waterfalls, and gorges.
+Its karst topography and sharp elevation rise have meant that Pokhara is bejeweled with lakes, caves, waterfalls, and gorges.

 Unfortunately, the western segment of Nepal on which Pokhara is situated also lies on the Main Himalayan Thrust fault that has not ruptured for the past 500 years.
 This delay in the normal pattern of the rupturing of the fault has only heightened anxiety regarding the eventual threat of a massive earthquake.
 Beyond the threat of earthquake, this region suffers from landslides, floods and lightning strikes that take the lives of hundreds of people each year.
 Due to its susceptibility to such natural events and the presence of a highly dense population, Western Nepal is now considered as one of the most natural disaster prone regions in the world.